cpplibv/vide/README.md

 - Remove some legacy compiler support
 - Bump required versions to C++23, GCC 11.2, CMake 3.20
 - Fixes and breaks some minor stuff
-- Remove `SEV_SETUP_ARCHIVE_TRAITS` (Input and output archives are no longer linked)
+- Remove `VIDE_SETUP_ARCHIVE_TRAITS` (Input and output archives are no longer linked)
   - Pro: Enables archives to be template types
   - Pro: One less macro that has to be called
   - Pro: Allows single in or out direction archives or type supports
   - Con: load_minimal type deduction is now done with the input archives on the save_minimal function (never called, only instantiated for type deduction)
   - Con: No check if save_minimal and load_minimal are correctly using the same type
   - Note: Cons could be negated with a single typedef inside the input archive to the output archive
-- New archive flag `sev::IgnoreNVP`: Add support for specifying if archives ignores name from NVPs (previously this was hardcoded for the built-in binary archive only)
+- New archive flag `vide::IgnoreNVP`: Add support for specifying if archives ignores name from NVPs (previously this was hardcoded for the built-in binary archive only)
 - Move NVP into its own header
-- Move `sev::access` into its own header and add access_fwd.hpp header for forward declaration only
+- Move `vide::access` into its own header and add access_fwd.hpp header for forward declaration only
 - Move `BinaryData`, `SizeTag`, `MapItem` and `construct` into their own header
 - Rework type serializers to only include what is required
 - Remove `load_and_construct`